espressif/esp-adf/README.md

 ### Quick Start

-You need [stable version of ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/stable/versions.html) to provide the toolchain, the ESP32-LyraT board and headphone connected.
+You need [version 3.2.3 of ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v3.2.3/versions.html) to provide the toolchain, the ESP32-LyraT board and headphone connected.

-**Note:**  If this is your first exposure to ESP32 and ESP-IDF, proceed to [Getting Started](https://docs.espressif.com/projects/esp-idf/en/v3.2/get-started/index.html) documentation.
+**Note:**  If this is your first exposure to ESP32 and ESP-IDF, proceed to [Getting Started](https://docs.espressif.com/projects/esp-idf/en/v3.2.3/get-started/index.html) documentation.

 Clone the ESP-ADF repository, set up `ADF_PATH`, and then compile, flash and monitor applications in the same way as when working with ESP-IDF.